hzget/hzget.github.io/blockchain/blockchain.md

 ## [#Naivechain][naivechain]

-Naivechain is a simple and excellent tutorial to begin the tour of blockchain.
+[Naivechain][naivechain] is a simple and excellent tutorial to begin the tour of blockchain.

 Just as naivechain said, all the current